 Note: Super funds must also pay super accounts to the ATO as unclaimed superannuation money when:

-- a member is aged 65 and the super fund has not received an amount on behalf of the member for more than 2 years, and the super fund has not been able to contact the member after the end of a period of five years, after making reasonable efforts to do so.
+- a member is aged 65 or older and the super fund has not received an amount on behalf of the member for more than 2 years, and the super fund has not been able to contact the member after the end of a period of five years, after making reasonable efforts to do so.

 - a member dies, and there is a benefit immediately payable for the member, and the super fund has not received an amount on behalf of the member for more than 2 years, and the super fund is unable to locate the person entitled to the deceased member’s benefit.